 After you’ve let your grout set for around ten minutes or so, use a barely damp sponge to wipe along the surface of the tile.
 This will help remove any leftover grout on the tiles and also smooth the grout within the seams.
 It doesn’t take much pressure or water at all.
 You may find you want to go back for a second pass a little while later, once it’s set even more within the seams (this helps to take the haze off the tile itself).

-You’ll also want to caulk the edges where the tile meets your counter, your cabinets, and/or the walls.
+You’ll also want to caulk the edges where the tile meets your countertop, your cabinets, and/or the walls.
 We bought a caulk that’s color-matched to the light gray grout we used (both were “Silverado”), so it wouldn’t stick out like a big white border.
 We like to tape off the areas that are about to be caulked, leaving just a thin gap for where the caulk will go.
 Then just squeeze a small line of caulk along the seam, and use a wet finger (dipped in a cup of warm water) to smooth it.
 Be sure to pull your tape off as soon as you’ve got it smoothed to your liking.
 Do NOT wait for the caulk to fully dry before removing your tape.
 Note: this caulk went on lighter than the grout and scared us for a second, but it darkened to be a perfect match when it dried.

 Completing Your Installation